 Alexander Scammell remained with Washington as the British chased the shrinking American army through New Jersey.
 On Christmas night, Alexander Scammell crossed the Delaware in Washington’s boat before the morale-boosting victory of the Battle of Trenton.
 A week later, he distinguished himself at the Battle of Princeton.

-Alexander Scammell saw the American forces being badly beaten and, in a daring move, rode to the fore to lead a charge against the enemy.
+In Princeton, Scammell saw the British beating the American forces and, in a daring move, rode to the fore to lead a charge against the enemy.
 Washington rode up moments later.
 They rallied the troops in what turned into a striking victory that put British forces on the defensive.

 In early 1777, Alexander Scammell revived his romance with his dear Nabby by paying her several visits.
 On March 22, 1777, he followed up the visit with a love letter from Exeter, N.H.
 He was by then a colonel, raising a regiment in New Hampshire for the defense of Ticonderoga, which British General Burgoyne was expected to attack.